 Other than academic qualifications, employers are looking for five main qualities.
 These are

 - creativity to connect the missing dots in their jobs

 - emotional intelligence to deal with the work pressure

 - judgement to analyse the large amounts of information

 - good command of the English language & communication skills

 High Unemployment Rate in Malaysian Graduates

-Education Minister Dr Maszlee Malik that the data collected by his ministry through the Ministry of Education Malaysia’s Graduate Tracer Study (SKPG) – Graduate Detection Survey System in 2018 found that nearly 60% of graduates who had completed their first degree and above were unemployed after one year of graduation.
+Data collected through the Ministry of Education Malaysia’s Graduate Tracer Study (SKPG) – Graduate Detection Survey System in 2018 found that nearly 60% of graduates who had completed their first degree and above were unemployed after one year of graduation.
 “The number of graduates who have not been employed after one year of graduation for the First Degree holders and above is 30,765 persons or 59.9% of the 51,365 graduates,”

 Graduates being left behind, possess outdated information and lacking in relevant skills required by the industry, thus contributing to the rising unemployment rate.
 World Bank comparative youth unemployment puts Malaysia as the second highest to Indonesia in the region.
 With the hidden unemployment segments added in, Malaysian youth unemployment is probably more like 15-18 percent.

 The prime reason for graduate youth unemployment is the mismatch of graduate qualifications with the country’s workforce needs.
 Of 1.47 million vacancies, 86.9 percent are for low skilled jobs.
 Only 4.7 percent of those advertised required any tertiary qualifications.
 Graduate unemployment was 9.6 percent or 204,000 at the end of 2018.